Ralph Caspers: Career

 Since April 2024, he has been part of the expert trio, alongside Marwa Eldessouky and Jens Riewa, on the quiz show Frag mich was Leichteres!.

-Personal Life
+Personal life

 Date of Birth

 He claims that he does not know the exact date of his birth, citing that he only received a birth certificate in Germany.
 On 21 February 2010, while airing on the show Zimmer frei!, he called this statement "nonsense".

 Date of Death: 25 August 2023

-According to statements made on the WDR-2-Show Paternoster Capsers tried to see how easy it would be to fake his own death.
+According to statements made on the WDR-2-Show Paternoster Caspers tried to see how easy it would be to fake his own death.
 He contacted the Kölner Stadtanzeiger to create an obituary for himself and added a date of death to his Wikipedia page.